-Solution: In case you have a faulty or damaged fuel pump or a damaged fuse for the fuel pump, you can purchase a new fuel pump according to your car’s model & make as well as a new fuses.
+Solution: In case you have a faulty or damaged fuel pump or a damaged fuse for the fuel pump, you can purchase a new No products found. according to your car’s model & make as well as a new No products found..
 If the problem is more severe and cannot be repaired with new parts, you should contact a professional technician.

 Reason 3: Issues with power supply